sebsto/amplify-android-getting-started/01_introduction.md

 - [NodeJS 10.x](https://nodejs.org/en/download/) or more recent.
 - AWS Command Line Interface [AWS CLI 2.0.x](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or more recent.

-You can install these tools following these instructions:
+On Linux and Mac, you can install these tools following these instructions:

 ```zsh
 # install brew itself